Duycan17/Vocatel-Backend/README.md

 ## Authentication and Authorization

-This API may require authentication and authorization for certain endpoints.
-Make sure to include appropriate authentication headers when making requests to protected endpoints.
+This API uses JSON Web Tokens (JWT) for authentication and authorization.
+To access protected endpoints, include the JWT token in the authorization header of the request.

 ## Error Handling